camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/secure-cluster-communication.md

 :::note

-The `certificateChainPath`, `privateKeyPath` and `keyStore.filePath` can be relative to the gateway's working directory, or can be absolute paths.
+The `certificateChainPath`, `privateKeyPath`, and `keyStore.filePath` can be relative to the gateway's working directory, or can be absolute paths.

 :::